Emre-Emiroglu/HiveMind/README.md

     }
     ```
 * MVC: Contains components and classes that demonstrating how to use MVC components and classes.
-  * Models & Data: These components and classes demonstrating how to use the Model class.
+  * Models & Data: This component and class demonstrating how to use the Model class.
     ```csharp
     using CodeCatGames.HiveMind.Core.Runtime.MVC.Model;
     using CodeCatGames.HiveMind.Samples.Runtime.MVC.Data.ScriptableObjects;